 If your baby cries out in their sleep, they might just be letting you know they’re passing from one stage to the next.
 Often, they will simply settle back down again, but sometimes the change makes them wake up.

 What should I do if my baby cries in their sleep?

-If your baby cries during the night, before picking them up to comfort them, try leaving them for a minute or two.
+If your baby cries during the night, before picking them up to comfort them, try leaving them for a moment or two.
 See if they are able to drift back into more restful sleep on their own.

 As your baby grows you’ll be able to better pinpoint what’s happening.
 But as with all parts of parenting, the learning curve is steep.
 Whatever it is, try to keep the disturbance to a minimum, and the atmosphere peaceful and calm.
-This way your baby will get used to the idea that nighttime is for sleeping.
+This way your baby will get used to the idea that night-time is for sleeping.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.